fraserdominicdavid/geotech-pandas/docs/user-guide/in-situ.spt.rst

         df.geotech.in_situ.spt.get_n_value(refusal=pd.NA, limit=True)

-    :mod:`geotech-pandas` will warn you if it detects you using such settings, so don't worry if you forget about this warning.
+    Don't worry if you forget about this warning, since geotech-pandas will warn you when it detects you using such settings.

 Getting a simple SPT report
 ---------------------------